24ep/studio/README.md

 ### Running with Docker (Recommended for Full Stack Development)

-This is the recommended way to run the application along with its backend services (PostgreSQL, MinIO, Redis) locally.
+This is the recommended way to run the application along with its backend services (PostgreSQL, MinIO, Redis) locally or via Portainer.

 1.  **Ensure Docker and Docker Compose are installed and running.**
 2.  **Set up your `.env.local` file as described in Step 3 of Installation.**